 Most visitors spend about 30-45 minutes to solve the 3D-maze.

 The 3D-maze has an area of 1300 m² and is constructed of concrete poles and douglas wood-panel walls.

 The total length of the paths is 1 km.

 The maze is 3-dimensional, i.e. there are stairways and overhead bridges that you’ll have to walk up and down to get around.
 They are a part of the path system.

-The aim of the 3D-maze is to find your way to the 4 corners marked with a yellow, a green, a blue and a red flag – and then find the centre (marked with a Labyrinthia flag).
+The aim of the 3D-maze is to find your way to the 4 corners marked with a yellow, a green, a blue and a red flag – and then find the Labyrinthia flag in the centre of the maze.